fredericococo/freeriot/README.md

 )

 # Fetch Aspect lib for utilities like write_source_files
-# NOTE: We cannot move past version 1.23.2 of aspect_bazel_lib because it requires us to to bazel 6.0.0 which
+# NOTE: We cannot move past version 1.23.2 of aspect_bazel_lib because it requires us to to bazel 6.0which
 #       breaks our usage of managed_directories
 http_archive(
     name = "aspect_bazel_lib",